LibertyDSNP/spec/pages/Identifiers.md

 ## DSNP User Id

+- Is 8 bytes in size
 - MUST be registered in the [Identity Registry](/Identity/Registry)
-- MUST be hexadecimal
-- MUST have a `0x` prefix
-- MUST NOT be longer than 8 bytes
+- MUST be serialized as [hexadecimal](/Announcements/Overview#hexadecimal)

 ## DSNP Content Hash

-- MUST be hexadecimal
-- MUST be 32 bytes long
+- Is 32 bytes in size
-- MUST have a `0x` prefix
 - MUST be a [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the content
+- MUST be serialized as [hexadecimal](/Announcements/Overview#hexadecimal)

 ### DSNP Protocol Scheme